HaloSPV3/HCE.Shared/README.md

 ## NOTICE

-> Activity is held up by a rewrite for the `next/3.0.0` branch.
+> The "main" branch (release channels "latest"/"2.x") in maintenance mode.
+Development is primarily in branch "develop" for the "develop"/"3.x" release channels.
+When v3 is stable, the "2.x" release channel will be deprecated and the "latest" channel will switch to "3.x" releases.
 >
-> A fix for the `2.x` branch may be feasible if all that's wrong is async functions in CJS.
-The `2.x` release channel will not receive feature updates, but fixes and dependency updates are acceptable.
+> [#407](https://github.com/HaloSPV3/HCE.Shared/issues/407)–the most notable bug in the 2.x release channel–has been fixed.
+Semantic Release configs created by the "2.x" release channel are no longer tainted by Promises.

 Infrastructure resources shared with other HaloSPV3 repositories.